Kards-Stats/kards-tools/README.md

 # kards-tools
- Typescript files for interacting with the kards backend
+Library used for interacting with the kards backend

+Includes other library functions that are used by multiple kards-stats projects